Frequently asked questions

 About the school

-St Brelade’s College was established in 1978, so we have almost 40 years of experience in providing quality English programmes for young international students.
+St Brelade’s College was established in 1978, so we have 40 years of experience in providing quality English programmes for young international students.
 We aim to provide a safe environment where young students can develop their English skills and make new friends from other countries.

 St Brelade’s College is the only English language school in the Channel Islands accredited by the British Council.
 This means the school is regularly inspected across a wide range of criteria to ensure it meets the high standards both for the tuition and welfare of our students.